 McDonald’s

 This gamification was successful.
-A high proportion of employees engaged with the training, and McDonald’s reduced the time it took to serve each customer while increasing the average paycheck
+A high proportion of employees engaged in the training.
+McDonald’s reduced the time it took to serve each customer by 7.9 seconds and increased customer spend by an average of £18,000 per restaurant.

-Employees feel a greater sense of belonging and are more motivated to succeed when they are empowered to contribute their ideas, skills, and expertise.
+Employees feel a greater sense of belonging and are more motivated to succeed when they’re empowered to contribute their ideas, skills, and expertise.

 A frontline business can encourage employee contributions by:

-- Providing a dedicated platform for idea sharing - It’s not always easy for frontline workers to share their ideas: where and when they work can both give them little access to office-based decision-makers.
-An ‘open door’ policy doesn’t work for frontline employees who work the night shift or spend their day on the road.
-You need to use technology to recreate the experience in an equitable way.
-With a dedicated employee voice platform, all staff can offer their contributions.
-And managers can give those valuable contributions the recognition they deserve.
+- Providing a dedicated platform for idea sharing.
+It’s not always easy for frontline workers to share their ideas.
+Dispersed shift work means they often have little access to office-based decision-makers.
+But you can use technology to recreate the ‘open door’ experience.
+With a dedicated employee voice platform, all staff can offer their contributions — and managers can give those valuable contributions the recognition they deserve.

-- Seek feedback from employees - Surveys are another great way to make employees feel heard.
-And they’re an easy way for you to ask for employee opinion.
-Regularly request employee feedback on the topics that matter most to your employees and your organization.
+- Seeking feedback from employees.
+Surveys are another great way to make employees feel heard.
+They’re an easy way for you to canvas employee opinion and discover the issues that matter most to your workforce.
+Regularly request employee feedback on topics like internal communications, employee satisfaction, and company culture to make meaningful improvements in these areas.

-- Act on employee input - However you choose to receive employee input, be sure to act upon it.
+- Acting on employee input.
+However you receive employee input, be sure to act upon it.
 Employees only have faith in the process if they feel listened to.
 So keep employees in the loop.
 Tell them that you’ve received their contributions.
 Tell them what plan of action you’ve put in place, giving realistic timescales where possible.
-And once your plan has produced results, share these with employees too.
+And once your plan has produced results, share these with employees, too.

-The first thing businesses tend to think of when they think of recognition is monetary reward.
+The first thing businesses tend to think of when they hear the word ‘recognition’ is monetary reward.
 And of course, employees want to be paid fairly for the work that they do.
-You can use pay rises and financial bonuses to recognize a job well done.
+You can use pay raises and financial bonuses to recognize a job well done.

-But monetary rewards aren’t the only way to recognize employee achievement.
+But, in good news for budget-holders, monetary rewards aren’t the only way to recognize employee achievement.
 McKinsey found that up to 55% of employee engagement is driven by non-monetary recognition.
-And according to Deloitte, a simple “thank you” goes a surprisingly long way.
+A simple “thank you” goes a surprisingly long way.

 To get the most out of non-monetary benefits: